Buying real estate in Indonesia?

 Are there many Americans buying property and living in Indonesia in 2026?

-The top three reasons Americans choose to buy property and relocate to Indonesia include the significantly lower cost of living compared to the United States, the tropical lifestyle and natural beauty especially in Bali, and the growing remote work culture that allows digital nomads and entrepreneurs to run businesses from anywhere.
+The top three reasons Americans are choosing to buy property in Indonesia are the dramatically lower cost of living compared to US cities, the lifestyle appeal of Bali's beaches and cultural richness, and the growing digital nomad and remote work ecosystem that makes it easy to earn in dollars while spending in rupiah.

 Do foreigners have the same buying rights as locals in Indonesia?